Understanding Benzodiazepines and Non-Benzodiazepines in Anti-Anxiety Treatment

 An adaptogen that may help the body manage stress.

-How Supplements Fit Into Treatment
+How Supplements Fit into Treatment

 Supplements can complement medications and therapy but should not replace prescribed treatments without medical advice.
 Their effects vary, and quality control can differ between products.